ShahriarTbc/CSS_Basic/README.md

 3. Practice modifying the code and see the results live!

 <h3>🎯 Why This Repository?</h3>
-✅ Well-structured for easy learning
+✅ Well-structured for easy learning  <br>
-✅ Practical examples for hands-on experience
+✅ Practical examples for hands-on experience   <br>
-✅ Covers both basic & advanced CSS concepts
+✅ Covers both basic & advanced CSS concepts   <br>
 ✅ Useful for self-practice and revision